DrewNaylor/mint-y-theme/README.md

 Mint-Y-Tweaked
 ==============

 Mint-Y-Tweaked is a forked version of the Mint-Y theme.
-This fork, mostly updated by Drew Naylor, has a few modifications, as shown below:
+This fork, mostly updated by Drew Naylor, has a few modifications, as shown below: <br>
+- The "undershoot" and "overshoot" effects have been hidden.
+  - Overshoot shows up when you scroll up when there's no more area left, just like Android.
+  - Undershoot appears if you can scroll to see more content in a scroll area.
+-

 Credits
 =======